-- [24] Under section 40 of the Act all building work must be carried out in accordance with the building consent issued.
-This ensures that there is independent verification that the Building Code has been complied with and the building work will meet any required performance criteria.
-A failure to adhere to a building consent is also an offence under section 40. - [25] In Tan v Auckland Council16 the High Court, whilst dealing with a situation where no building consent had been obtained, stated the importance of the consenting process as follows:
+- undertaken.
+It is also an offence under s 40 of the Act to carry out building work other than in accordance with a building consent when one is issued. - [30] In Tan v Auckland Council16 the High Court, whilst dealing with a situation where no building consent had been obtained, stated the importance of the consenting process as follows: